 Necessary components for this hot vial technique are:

-• HunterLab ColorQuest XE, ColorQuest XT or UltraScan VIS diffuse d/8° sphere instruments for transmission measurements.
+• HunterLab ColorQuest XE, ColorQuest XT or UltraScan VIS diffuse d/8° sphere instruments for transmittance measurements.

 • HunterLab D02-1011-550 Vial Holder to consistent hold and center the round vials in the instrument.

-• A13-1015-361 60 ml Molded Glass Vials 24 mm ID serve as transmission cells for heating and measuring the sample color.
+• A13-1015-361 60 ml Molded Glass Vials 24 mm ID serve as transmittance cells for heating and measuring the sample color.

 • A13-1015-465 Heating Mantle, 110V and A13-1015-466 Temperature Controller, 110V (220V options available) to heat a hot liquid sample to an optimal temperature range of 100°C to 250°C.